 If your optometrist’s office isn’t walkable from your location, you might also consider asking a trusted person to drive you home from the appointment.

-What Not to Do Before an Eye Exam
+What Not to Do Before (And After) A Comprehensive Eye Exam

 We’ve covered the do’s, but what about the don’ts?
-Here’s what to avoid prior to an eye exam:
+Here’s what to avoid prior to a comprehensive eye exam—and afterwards:

 Eye strain: Don’t spend a ton of time looking at screens or vigorously reading close-up text before your exam.
 This can cause eye strain, and you want your peepers in tip-top shape before they undergo their vision tests.